lockdawg/GXX/README.md

 # BCZ
-Shell script to install a [BCZ Masternode](https://www.bitcoincz.org/) on a Linux server running Ubuntu 16.04.
+Use this shell script to install a [BCZ Masternode](https://www.bitcoincz.org/) on a Linux server running Ubuntu 16.04.
 This will require a VPS, I use [Vultr](https://www.vultr.com/?ref=7310394).
 I recommend using a $5 server.
 This script will install **BCZ Core v6.0.0.8 **.
 ***